OrderN/CONQUEST-release/docs/input_tags.rst

     Selects Monkhorst-Pack mesh centred on the Gamma point

     *default*: F

+Diag.dk (*real*)
+    Sets the number of k-points in the Monkhorst-Pack method so that the spacing in reciprocal space is less than the specified value.

+    *default*: 0.0

 Diag.PaddingHmatrix (*boolean*)
     Setting this flag allows the Hamiltonian and overlap matrices to be made larger than their physical size, so that ScaLAPACK block sizes can